-Other sites, including the Air Force official site (AF.mil), list the accomplishments of current and former women in uniform, such as the contributions of “Major Jennifer” an otherwise-anonymous-for-security-reasons member of a history women only flying mission called Dudette 07.
-This was “the first F-15E Air Force combat mission comprised entirely of female aircrew members” according to the U.S. Air Force.
+Other sites, including the Air Force official site (AF.mil), list the accomplishments of current and former women in uniform, such as the contributions of “Major Jennifer,” an otherwise-anonymous-for-security-reasons member of a historic women only flying mission called Dudette 07.
+This was “the first F-15E Air Force combat mission comprised entirely of female aircrew members,” according to the U.S. Air Force.
 Recognition and observances like these are common in military communities.

 The U.S. Army has excellent examples of how that branch of the service honors the contributions of women; the Army official site has videos, news, and resources about and for women in the military and beyond.
 The Army also maintains The United States Army Women’s Museum in Fort Lee, VA.
 According to the museum’s web page, it is “the only museum in the world dedicated to preserving and sharing the history of the contributions of women to the Army”.

 The Navy and Marine Corps also have plenty of activities in March and beyond.
 The United States Navy designates a theme for each year’s Women’s History Month, and in 2018 U.S. Navy commands were instructed to organize around the theme “Honoring Women Who Fight All Forms of Discrimination.”
 Navy/Marine Corps history owes a great deal to the contributions of women; according to the Navy official site, women have served in one capacity or another since the 1800s.

 Members of the military often take part in Women’s History Month observances on the local level; fitness events, celebrations, and parades are common.
 Then there are community-wide affairs such the observation in 2017 reported on the Department of Veterans Affairs official site by Dr. Betty Moseley Brown, associate director of the Center for Women Veterans.